When you own a property in Spain, you are responsible for the following taxes:

 The income to be declared is a percentage of the cadastral value of the property, as indicated on your property tax receipt.
 It is 2%, or 1.1% if the property's cadastral value was revised after January 1, 1994.
 If you are an EU resident, the tax rate is then 19% of this "income".
 If you are not an EU resident, the tax rate is 24%.
 If you didn't own the property for the entire year or if it was rented for part of the year, then you would prorate the amount accordingly.
 Note that the rules regarding this tax were modified significantly on March 1, 2004.

 A non-resident whose only taxable property in Spain is a dwelling fundamentally for own use may elect to use a single form for declaring both property tax and personal income tax on the estimated income from the use of that dwelling.

 The income to be declared in this case is the total amount collected from the tenant, without deducting any expenses.
 If you are an EU resident, the tax rate is then 19% of this "income", otherwise the tax rate is 24%.

-This income is chargeable when it is claimable from the tenant or when it is collected (if earlier).
+This income is chargeable when it can be claimed from the tenant or when it has been collected (if earlier).
 Each rent due is taxed separately and, consequently, a return must be filed for each rent due.
-Or, collective returns may be filed which may include various chargeable income of one or more taxpayers falling within a calendar quarter.
+Or, collective returns may be filed which may include the rents of one or more taxpayers falling within a quarter.

 A tax form must be sent after the termination of every rental agreement, in addition to the regular declaration of income.